EduardoBautista/bautista/contact.md

 permalink: /contact/
 ---

+I am currently looking for part-time projects to work on.

 If you need to contact me for anything, this is how you can find me:

 * **Email:** [me@eduardobautista.com](mailto:me@eduardobautista.com)